CeciliaOli171/AngiogenesisModel/README.md

 We set up the following division property: the leading cell of the branch divides.
 To decide if the resulting daughter cell discretises into a TC or a SC, we set a probability to sprout $=P_{sprout}$.

+We consider in our model the anastomosis event, necessary to implement the blood flow in our blood network.
+If the mature TC has a distance smaller than a cut-off length $l_{merge}$, then two scenarios can hapen.
+If the neighbour cell is another TC, then the two branches merge and create a loop; the TCs become SCs.
+If the neighbour cell is a SC, then the cells connect; the TC becomes a SC and the neighbour cell becomes a branching cell if it was not already the case.

 ### Forces